Get equipment to help with daily living

 You could get equipment if it'll increase your safety, or help you retain or regain skills.
 Getting equipment can also help avoid or delay the need to have care.

-Find out if you could benefit from a change to your home, known as an adaptation.
+Find out if you could benefit from changes to your home, known as an adaptation.

 How to return equipment